nfurfaro/hunter/README.md

 A Rust CLI mutation-testing tool for Noir source code.

-## Overview

-At a high level, Hunter exposes a CLI with 2 primary commands, scan and mutate.
-The former is like a dry-run, giving quick feedback on which eligible files were found, the number of mutation candidates, the number of tests required, etc. The mutate command takes the result of the scan, applies the mutations, runs the tests, and generates a report.

-## Installation

 ## Disclaimer

 > !!!
 Note: Hunter is currently in its alpha stage of development.
 Although it's functional and can be utilized, it's still under active development.
 This means that there may be significant changes, potential bugs, and evolving methodologies.
 It's not recommended to use this tool in a production environment or for securing code that protects valuable assets.
 Hunter, like many mutation testing tools, is designed to assist in writing improved tests.
 It should not be considered a substitute for creating tests or conducting thorough code reviews.

+## Overview

+At a high level, Hunter exposes a CLI with 2 primary commands, scan and mutate.
+The former is like a dry-run, giving quick feedback on which eligible files were found, the number of mutation candidates, the number of tests required, etc. The mutate command takes the result of the scan, applies the mutations, runs the tests, and generates a report.

+## Installation

+## Quickstart

+The simplest way to get started with Hunter is to `$ cd` into the root of the project you want to test.
+From there, it is reccommended to run the scan command:
+`$ hunter scan`.
+By default, this will scan the current directory and all subdirectories for Noir source files.
+It will then print a summary of the results to the terminal.

+The next step is to run the mutate command:
+`$ hunter mutate`.
+This will apply the mutations to the source code, run the tests, and generate a report.
+Pass the `--verbose`/`-v` flag to print a report to the terminal.
+If the scan command indicated that there is a high number of test runs required, you my want to refer to the [filtering options](#filtering-options) section to limit the scope of the source code analysed.

+## Help

+To see Hunter's help menu, run `hunter --help`.

 ## About Mutation Testing